BC-SECURITY/Long-Live-The-Empire/Exercise 4 - Agent Chaining/Exercise 4.md

 # Agent Chaining
+In this exercise, we will explore the process of agent chaining using Empire.
+The key steps we will cover include elevating privileges, creating a port forward pivot, and generating a C# payload.
+This hands-on walkthrough will enhance your understanding of how to effectively use Empire for post-exploitation activities.

 ## Elevating Privileges
 For our Port Forward Pivot to work succesffully, we will need to elevate our agent first.
 For this part, we will use a simple UAC bypass to achieve this.